October 1962 – March 1963

 He keeps a wristwatch on at all times.
 In some instances, it is an expensive Rolex Explorer I or Oyster Perpetual, but in general (according to a letter from Fleming to a watch-obsessed reader), Bond prefers a “light, expendable” watch on a flex metal band that won’t weigh down his hand and can be used as a knuckle-duster.
 A luminous dial is a must, of course.

-He cleans and works the action on his .25 Beretta with the skeleton grip, or, in later years, his .32 Walther PPK.
+After dressing, he cleans and works the action on his .25 Beretta with the skeleton grip, or, in later years, his .32 Walther PPK.
 The sidearm will go under his suit coat in a leather chamois shoulder holster and hang three inches below his left armpit.
 In his hip pocket is a black Ronson lighter and a gunmetal cigarette case holding fifty custom-made cigarettes from the Morland & Co. tobacconist.
 They are a blend of strong Turkish and Balkan tobacco, unfiltered, with three gold bands around the butt (representing the three gold rings around the wrists of his naval commander uniform jacket.)

 Breakfast is Bond’s favorite meal, he likes to linger over it, and he has very strong opinions of how it should be prepared.
 Luckily, he has May, his grey-haired, black-uniformed Scottish housekeeper, who is just as much of a perfectionist as he is.